phmatray/Ducky/docs/general/core-concepts/state-management.md

 # State Management

-Global state in R3dux provides a powerful mechanism for managing application-wide data in a predictable and maintainable way.
+Global state in Ducky provides a powerful mechanism for managing application-wide data in a predictable and maintainable way.
 By centralizing your state and handling all changes through actions and reducers, you can build applications that are easier to understand, debug, and scale.

 State management is a crucial aspect of modern application development, especially as applications grow in complexity.
-R3dux makes it simple to implement global state management in your .NET applications, ensuring that your application state is consistent, predictable, and easily accessible from any part of your application.
+Ducky makes it simple to implement global state management in your .NET applications, ensuring that your application state is consistent, predictable, and easily accessible from any part of your application.

 ## What is Global State?